nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Adding/Removing athletes from a session

-To enable this feature, we need to have a data structure that can store references to athletes in a session.
+To enable this feature, we need to have a data structure that can store references to athletes in a `Session`.
 A naive way to do this would be to have a `UniquePersonList` in a `Session` object.
 However, since we also need to track the attendance of every athlete, we propose using a `HashMap` class to store key-value pairs where the key is a `String` (the athlete's name), and the value is a `Boolean` (to indicate attendance).

 <img src="images/StudentAddRemoveSequenceDiagram.png" width="" />

+<div style="page-break-after: always;"></div>

 Step 1.
-The coach decides to create a new session object named "Hall".
+The coach decides to create a new `Session` object named "Hall".
 A session is initialized, creating an empty `AttendanceMap`.

 Step 2.
-The coach decides to add athlete Bob (a `Person` object) to the Hall session.
+The coach decides to add athlete Bob (a `Person` object) to the Hall `Session`.
 1. We first find the `Name` of Bob and convert it to its `String` equivalent.
 2. We then insert a key-value pair of `String`: "Bob" and `Boolean`: `false` into our `AttendanceMap`.
 3. We now have a reference to athlete Bob in our `AttendanceMap` in the `Session`.
 4. Note that attendance is set to `false` by default since the session hasn't started yet.

 Step 3.
-Bob decides to quit the session, and the coach decides to remove Bob from the Hall session.
+Bob decides to quit the `Session`, and the coach decides to remove Bob from the Hall `Session`.
 1. We first find the `Name` of Bob and convert it to its `String` equivalent.
 2. We then check our `AttendanceMap` to make sure Bob is an existing athlete, i.e., an existing key in the `HashMap`.
 3. We then remove the key of `String`: "Bob" from our `AttendanceMap`.
 4. We no longer have a reference to Bob in our Hall `Session` object.

+<div style="page-break-after: always;"></div>

 ### Taking Attendance of an Athlete in a Session